All 3 Uses of

 The Lion, the Witch and the Wardrobe

-- If there really is a door in this house that leads to some other world (and I should warn you that this is a very strange house, and even I know very little about it) — if, I say, she had got into another world, I should not be at a surprised to find that the other world had a separate time of its own; so that however long you stay there it would never take up any of our time.†
+- I should not be at all surprised to find that the other world had a separate time of its own; so that however long you stayed there it would never take up any of our time.

-- It wasn't a very good excuse, however, for deep down inside him he really knew that the White Witch was bad and cruel.†
+- Anyway, she'll be better than that awful Aslan!
+At least, that was the excuse he made in his own mind for what he was doing.
+It wasn't a very good excuse, however, for deep down inside him he really knew that the White Witch was bad and cruel.

 Definitions: